floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution.typ

 //    - Advantages: no need to define amount of clusters before
 // Comparison of community detection algorithms: @rahiminejad_etal_2019

+// Algorithms:
+// - Clustering: cannot use algorithms that require specifying the number of clusters up-front, because not automated enough (e.g. Spectral Clustering, K-Means, Agglomerative Clustering)
+//   Affinity Propagation: no need to define amount of clusters before
+// - Genetic algorithms: need to define a fitness function, but can be used to optimize multiple objectives
+//   Require a lot of resources (slow), and proper fine-tuning of parameters (population size, mutation rate, crossover rate)
+// - Graph algorithms: Kruskal is MST (not adjustable, does not optimize for quality metrics), Label Propagation may not always work on this type of graph
+//   Louvain/Leiden: designed for optimizing modularity, multiple objectives

+// Summary:
+// Louvain/Leiden, because designed for this kind of clustering application
+// Iterative and hierarchical, so they are fast
+// Good balance between efficiency and effectiveness

+// LOUVAIN/LEIDEN ALGORITHM
+// Explain algorithm, define modularity
+// Difference between Louvain and Leiden (@hairol_anuar_etal_2021)
+// Drawbacks: generation of small communities (@fortunato_barthelemy_2007), only non-overlapping communities

 == Visualization

 == Evaluation